deepsense-ai/seahorse/docs/operations/custom_python_column_operation.md

 includeOperationsMenu: true
 ---

-Executes Python function provided by the user on a column (columns) of DataFrame connected to its input port.
+Executes a Python function provided by the user on a column (columns) of DataFrame connected to its input port.
 Returns result of Python function execution as a DataFrame and CustomPythonColumnOperationTransformer.

 The function that will be executed has to: